biati-digital/nova-php-cs-fixer/phpcsfixer.novaextension/README.md

 If you are using Prettier by Alexander Weiss make sure to go to Prettier Preferences and in the section **Ignored Syntaxes** select PHP.

+## Need help configuring the extension?
+This extension uses phpcs fixer under the hood, if you try to format your code and don't see any change then there's a big chance you are not setting your rules correctly, here you can see the recommended way for defining your fixer rules [phpcsfixer-rules.md](https://github.com/biati-digital/nova-php-cs-fixer/blob/main/phpcsfixer-rules.md)

 ## Extension Options

 This extension provides multiple options to help you customize the formatting of your code